Building your first Bot Powered Adaptive Card Extension with .NET

 • TextInputCardViewParameters: factory method to create a Text Input Card View.

-For instance, in order to create the Card View to collect user's feedback you can use the TextInputCardViewParameters method of CardViewParameters and define the components that make up the Card View.
+For instance, to create the Card View to collect user feedback you can use the TextInputCardViewParameters method of CardViewParameters and define the components that make up the Card View.
 Furthermore, the Card View to confirm that the feedback was collected can be created using the ImageCardViewParameters method.
 It's a common habit to define the Card Views, and the Quick Views as well, in the constructor of the Bot, storing them in a static dictionary, where the item key is the ViewId of the card.
 Then, based on the requested Card View, you can return the corresponding item of the dictionary as the result of the OnSharePointTaskGetCardViewAsync method.

 Here follows a sample implementation of the Bot constructor, also relying on Dependency Injection to retrieve some settings from the appsettings.json file via the IConfiguration service implementation.